vfalendysh/AuRA-1.3/README.md

 ### PLEASE NOTE:
 - Everything provided AS IS, without any warranties.
 - Non-commercial private use only.
 I reserve the right for the commercial distribution and use.
 - Zero liability - you do it at your own risk.
-I'm not liable for any demages related to this project.
+I'm not liable for any damages related to this project.
 - If you continue with this project it means that you read and agree with the above statements.

 ## Operations Manual